 Stage 1 - The workshop will cover the use of hand tools to design, draw and cut woodblocks and explore the process of hand printing using barens and rollers on three types of paper.

 Stage 2 - Delve a little deeper.
 You will be shown how to use multiple blocks and reduction cutting techniques to create more complex multicolour prints.

 Alex will give a presentation on the history of woodblock printing, originating in China in antiquity as a method of printing on textiles and later paper.
 The famous Ukiyo-e period in 19th century Japan, 20th century images from Mexico and the German Expressionists as well contemporary artists working in the medium today will be discussed and celebrated.

-Tickets must be purchased in advance, please book your place here.
+Tickets must be purchased in advance, please click this link to book your place.